On the Reliability of Cue Conflict and Beyond: Details on

-To ensure that \ours provides cues that are clearly interpretable as shape or texture from a human perspective, we conduct a user study.
-Our web-based survey consists of one hundred questions, evenly divided into two sections that assess human ability to classify images based on shape cues and texture cues.
-In each question, participants were asked to accurately identify the target class within a given set of classes.
-To construct the question set, we randomly sampled an equal number of images from each class for both shape and texture cues.
-Participants first completed the shape-related section, followed by the texture-related section.
-Before starting each section, participants were shown three randomly selected original images per class to familiarize themselves with the representative shape or texture cues.
-Following \citet{geirhos2018imagenet}, we inserted pink noise intermittently between questions.
-Initial participants were randomly recruited from the lab environment, and they were encouraged to share the survey link with people in their personal networks, facilitating broader recruitment through informal social diffusion.
-The survey was fully anonymous, collected no personally identifiable or demographic information.
-The survey was implemented using Pavlovia, a widely used online platform for psychological experiments.
-For a fair comparison, we conducted a parallel user study on the \cue dataset using the same web-based survey infrastructure.
-Unlike \ours, where each image is assigned to either the shape or texture section, the \cue study asked participants to label both the shape and texture class for each \cue image.
-All procedures, such as the use of familiarization examples, pink noise insertion, and anonymous participation, remained identical.
-This setup ensured a consistent evaluation protocol across datasets, differing only in the nature of the labeling task.
-A total of 66 raters participated in the \ours study, and 22 raters completed the \cue version.
-To compare how consistently participants responded to the survey across the two benchmarks, we measured inter-human agreement \cite{fleiss1971measuring}, indicating how consistently participants labeled each image.
+To compare consistency in participant responses across the two benchmarks, we measured Fleiss' $\kappa$ inter-rater agreement~\cite{fleiss1971measuring}, quantifying how consistently participants labeled each image.
 On \ours, we observed near-perfect agreement for shape cues ($\kappa=0.98$) and substantial agreement for texture cues ($\kappa=0.79$), suggesting that the cues are reliably recognizable and consistently understood.
-In contrast, for the \cue dataset showed substantial agreement on shape cues ($\kappa=0.72$) but only fair agreement on texture cues ($\kappa=0.29$), indicating that the texture cue in \cue is ambiguous and less interpretable.
-These findings confirm that, compared to \cue, \ours provides clearer and more interpretable cues for human evaluators. \textbf{Validation on the learning effect.} To validate the presence of any learning effects, we have conducted a reverse order survey, in which eleven participants completed the texture task first, followed by the shape task.
+In contrast, the \cue dataset showed substantial agreement on shape cues ($\kappa=0.72$) but only fair agreement on texture cues ($\kappa=0.29$), indicating that the texture cue in \cue is ambiguous and less interpretable.
+These findings confirm that \ours provides clearer and more interpretable cues for human evaluators. \textbf{Validation of the learning effect.} To validate the presence of any learning effects, we have conducted a reverse-order survey, in which eleven participants completed the texture task first, followed by the shape task.
 The results remained consistent with those of the original order, with only minor variation (average human shape accuracy: $99\%$ to $96\%$, average texture accuracy: $86\%$ to $91\%$).
 The slight decrease in shape accuracy, despite potential prior exposure to texture, and the increase in texture accuracy, despite no prior exposure to shape, both counter the presence of learning effects.